Welcome to Rights in Russia

 “[…] We are not civil society.
 But we prepared the ground to enable civil society to emerge, and it has emerged.” – Arseny Roginsky (1946-2017)

-Rights in Russia is a charity registered in the United Kingdom (No. 1147245), set up on 19 January 2010 to mark the first anniversary of the tragic killings in Moscow of human rights lawyer Stanislav Markelov and journalist Anastasia Baburova who that day in 2009 were shot dead in Moscow.
+Rights in Russia is an independent, charitable, non-profit, non-governmental organization established on 19 January 2010 to mark the tragic murder of human rights lawyer Stanislav Markelov and journalist Anastasia Baburova who that day in 2009 were shot dead in Moscow.

-Readers can subscribe to our publications by e-mail, and they are also available on Facebook, Twitter, Telegram and LinkedIn.
+Readers can subscribe to our publications by e-mail, and we provide links to them on Facebook, Twitter, Telegram and LinkedIn.
 Our podcasts are also available on Podcasts.com, SoundCloud, Spotify and iTunes.

-Today our publications are among the top items for Google searches about human rights in Russia and reach approximately 5,000 readers each month.
-We are a small organization with low administrative costs that remains committed to the value of voluntary work in advancing human rights.
-Yet, as we work to reach a wider audience, to increase our output of quality translations, and to bring a wider range of authors to public attention, we need to raise significantly the level of our funding.
-This is now the next goal in our development.
+As we work to reach a wider audience, to increase our output of quality translations, and to bring a wider range of authors to public attention, we need to raise significantly the level of our funding – and this is the next goal in our development.